Emergency Stroke Treatment

 Uncovering Atrial Fibrillation

-After you’re treated for stroke, you may be screened for atrial fibrillation (AFib)—a heart rhythm disorder that, untreated, causes an estimated 15 percent of strokes.
-Because an irregular heartbeat may not appear for weeks, your Cone Health doctors may recommend placing an implantable loop recorder—a small device that can monitor your heart for up to three years, giving us a better chance of uncovering your AFib and helping you prevent subsequent strokes.
-Cone Health is a leader and early adapter of this technology for stroke prevention.
+After you’re treated for stroke, you may be screened for atrial fibrillation (AFib) – a heart rhythm disorder that, untreated, causes an estimated 22 percent of strokes.
+Because an irregular heartbeat may not appear for weeks, your Cone Health doctors may recommend placing an insertable cardiac monitor – a small device that can monitor your heart for up to four and a half years – giving us a better chance of uncovering your AFib and helping you prevent subsequent strokes.